matr1xp/RAG/README.md

 # Web Page Content Query System

+## Project Summary

-A RAG (Retrieval-Augmented Generation) application that allows users to query web page content using natural language.
-The system features both a command-line interface and a user-friendly Streamlit web interface.
+The Web Page Content Query System is an advanced application designed to facilitate the retrieval and querying of web page content using natural language.
+Leveraging state-of-the-art technologies such as LangChain, Ollama, and Chroma, this system provides both a command-line interface and an interactive Streamlit web interface.
+Users can load web pages, process their content, and ask questions to receive AI-generated answers.
+The system is built to handle complex queries efficiently, making it a powerful tool for information retrieval and analysis.

 ## Features